 Before the Jewish people left Egypt, God had a request:

-“Please speak to the people, and let each man request from his friend gold and silver articles.
-Let every woman make the same request of her friends.”
-(Ex.
+“Please speak to the people, and let each man request from his neighbor gold and silver articles.
+Let every woman make the same request of her neighbors.”
+(Exod.
 11:2)

 The language in the verse is surprisingly gentle.
 God usually commands the Israelites.
 Why the solicitous request, “Please speak"?